giocomai/cornucopia/README.md

 limit.
 The error message is however not helpful, as it apparently complains about `fields`.
-Just wait and try again after a few hours: all downloaded data are by default stored in a local folder and nothing will lost, queries will be made only for missing data.
+Just wait and try again after a few hours: all downloaded data are by default stored in a local folder and nothing will be lost, queries will be made only for missing data.

 If you’re hitting the API limits but what to proceed with writing your code as you wait, you can set the `only_cached` parameter to TRUE, so